tungnm/tungnm.github.io/_posts/2019-4-12-Building-Website-With-ExpressJs.md

     response.send('Hello world');
 }
 ```
 After saving the file, go to terminal and type: `node server.js` .
-This command starts your Node application.
-Now go to any browser and type in the url: `localhost:3000/hello`.
+This command starts your Node web server.
+The server now waiting for connection.
+Go to any browser and type in the url: `localhost:3000/hello`.
 You will see 2 things:
 * `Hello world` shows up in your browser
 * In the terminal, you see: `Client request received.`

+You can leave the server running or terminate the server by pressing Control + C on the terminal.
+Any time you make change to server.js, you should save the file, close the running server with Control + C and then relaunch it with `node server.js`

 ![Hello world](/images/part-1-end.png "Part 1 ends")

-### Javascript quick bite
+### Javascript basics
 Let's take a look at server.js file.
 The language of Node.js is Javascript.
 There are few things to notice when looking into this file.

 First is the variable declaration: *var express = require('express')*.
 Note the key word **var** which is strange if you come from another programming language.
 Javascript does not require a variable to have type so every declaration would start with **var**.
 In C++ for example, to declare an integer and a String, you need to do: